Eating, Diet, & Nutrition for Constipation in Children

 Plenty of water

-Have your child drink plenty of water and other liquids, such as naturally sweetened fruit and vegetable juices and clear soups, to help the fiber work better.
-This change should make a child’s stools softer and easier to pass.
+If your child is dehydrated, have your child drink plenty of water and other liquids, such as naturally sweetened fruit and vegetable juices and clear soups, to help the fiber work better.

 Drinking enough water and other liquids also helps avoid dehydration.
 Staying hydrated is good for a family’s overall health and can help avoid constipation.
 Ask your child’s doctor how much liquid your child should drink each day based on his or her size, health, activity level, and the climate where your family lives.